The rules surrounding funding for EU students have changed since Brexit.

-This level of student funding has been guaranteed to be available for new EU students starting in the 2020/21 academic year, providing they meet the existing residency requirements.
+EU students who started their programme in the academic year 2020/21 or earlier were eligible to apply for loans from the UK government through the Student Loans Company (SLC), subject to the SLC’s eligibility criteria.
+You can find out more about the Tuition Fee Loan for undergraduate study, the Postgraduate Masters Loan for Masters study and the Postgraduate Doctoral Loan for PhD study on the government website.
 Any students who can access this funding will be able to continue to do so for the entirety of the length of their course, subject to the SLC’s standard terms and conditions for progression and maximum period of study, even if the degree finishes after the UK’s exit from the EU.

 The University offers a number of scholarships and awards to EU students.
 Please consult the undergraduate funding database or the postgraduate funding database for further information.

 For country-specific information, including advice on entry requirements and an inidcation of the number of students from your country that we have studying with us, please visit our country pages.